Add Carriers to Your Network

 Have the basic carrier information ready:

 • MC number, DOT number, SCAC, or other identifiers your company tracks.
+These help with compliance, but they may not be required just to save the basic carrier profile.

 • Main dispatch contact name, phone, and email.